Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 10.10.10.1 is the IP address of OpenConnect VPN server in the VPN LAN.
 This will speed up DNS lookups a little bit for clients because the network latency between the VPN server and the DNS resolver is eliminated.

-Then comment out all the route parameters (add # symbol at the beginning of the following four lines), which will set the server as the default gateway for the clients.
+Then comment out all the route parameters (add # symbol at the beginning of the following lines), which will set the server as the default gateway for the clients.

 Save and close the file Then restart the VPN server for the changes to take effect.